Today we tell you the importance of strengthening your core or core area for performance and injury prevention in triathlon.

 - Swimming: maintenance of the horizontal position without excessive lumbar lordosis, hips and legs higher in the water (decreases the resistance to the advance), stability in the roll movement, protection in the hyperextensions of the column (visualize buoy).

-- Biking: protection of the lumbar and dorsal spine in the position on the bike, high demand in steep climbs (mainly of the lumbar area), shock absorption by uneven terrain (MTB), stability of the hip during pedaling (mainly in position of foot).
+- Cycling: protection of the lumbar and dorsal spine in the position on the bike, high demand in steep climbs (mainly of the lumbar area), shock absorption by uneven terrain (MTB), stability of the hip during pedaling (mainly in position of foot).

 - Career: protection of the constant impact on the lumbar area, stabilization of the spine, erect position that provides greater amplitude and impulse in the stride.